 - a.
-PP Assurance Activities: The evaluator performed the assurance activities listed in the claimed PP; and - b.
-Cryptographic Implementation Verification: The evaluator verified that the claimed cryptographic implementation was present in the TOE.
+PP Assurance Activities: The evaluator performed the assurance activities listed in the claimed PP - b.
+Cryptographic Implementation Verification: The evaluator verified that the cryptographic implementations were present in the TOE.

-6.3.1 FUNCTIONAL TEST RESULTS
+6.3.1 INDEPENDENT TESTING RESULTS

-The developer's tests and the independent functional tests yielded the expected results, providing assurance that the TOE behaves as specified in its ST and functional specification.
+The developer's tests and the independent tests yielded the expected results, providing assurance that the TOE behaves as specified in its ST and functional specification.

-6.4 INDEPENDENT PENETRATION TESTING
+6.4 VULNERABILITY ANALYSIS

-The penetration testing effort focused on 4 flaw hypotheses.
+The vulnerability analysis focused on 4 flaw hypotheses.